dimitris-development/vue-barcode-qrcode-scanner/README.md

 This is a Vue 2 barcode/QR code scanner based on https://github.com/olefirenko/vue-barcode-reader.

-In [olefirenko's](https://github.com/olefirenko/) repo there are a few issues that haven't been addressed nor fixed for over a year now, so we decided to rewrite StreamBarcodeReader and fix a few issues we found.
+In [olefirenko's](https://github.com/olefirenko/) repo there are a few issues that haven't been addressed nor fixed for over a year now, so I decided to rewrite StreamBarcodeReader and fix a few issues I found.
-This was meant to be a fork, however due to the inactivity of that repo, we decided to create a seperate library.
+This was meant to be a fork, however due to the inactivity of that repo, I decided to create a seperate library.

 ## Installation